WonwoongCho/WonwoongCho.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at Purdue ECE, advised by Prof. Inouye.
-I have earned my M.S. degree in CSE at Korea University, advised by [Prof. Jaegul Choo](https://sites.google.com/site/jaegulchoo/).
+I am a Ph.D. student at Purdue ECE, advised by [Dr. Inouye](https://www.davidinouye.com/).
+I have earned my M.S. degree in CSE at Korea University, advised by [Dr. Jaegul Choo](https://sites.google.com/site/jaegulchoo/).
 My research interest lies in Artificial Intelligence, Computer Vision, and Generative Models.
 I received B.A. in the department of Film, Television and Multimedia at Sungkyunkwan University in Korea.

 Working Papers